nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Volunteer**: An individual who participates in a community event without monetary compensation.
 * **Event**: A planned activity organised by a community or non-profit organisation, requiring volunteer coordination.
-* **Donor**: An individual or organization that contributes funds or resources to support community events.
 * **Recurring Events**: Events that occur repeatedly on a set schedule.
 * **CLI (Command-Line Interface)**: A text-based interface where users input commands to interact with the application.
 * **NFR (Non-Functional Requirement)**: System attributes like performance, scalability, and usability that don’t affect specific functional behaviors.